Frequently Asked Questions

 - After submitting the form you will receive an automatic electronic response confirming receipt of your application and providing your unique appeal reference number.
 It is important to check that you have received the acknowledgement and to check the PDF copy of the application.

-- If Academic Services need to contact you before a decision is reached we will do so via your UWE e-mail; therefore, it is important to check this on a regular basis.
+- If Academic Services need to contact you before a decision is reached we will do so via e-mail; therefore, it is important to check this on a regular basis.

 - Academic Services will aim to inform you of the outcome of the appeal as soon as possible.
 An investigation can take time, but this is necessary to ensure that an informed decision is reached.
 The outcome will be communicated by e-mail to the address specified on the appeal application form.

-- Your appeal will initially be considered by the Complaints and Appeals Team at stage one of the Academic Appeals Procedure, and you will be notified of the outcome by e-mail within four weeks.
+- Your appeal will be considered by the Complaints and Appeals Team at stage one of the Academic Appeals Procedure, and you will be notified of the outcome by e-mail within six weeks.

-- If after receiving the outcome at stage one you believe your appeal has not been dealt with properly and fairly, you can request a review by the University's Academic Appeal Panel by writing to the Chair within 10 working days.
+- If after receiving the outcome at stage one you believe your appeal has not been dealt with properly and fairly, you can request a review by the University's Academic Appeal Panel by responding to the stage one response within 10 working days.
+The panel will consider the documents relating to the case (including any additional evidence provided at stage two) in order to determine whether your appeal has been handled properly and the decision reasonable in light of the available evidence.
+The review by the Panel is referred to as stage two (the final stage) of the Academic Appeal Process.

 How long will it take to process my appeal?

-It could take up to four weeks for a decision to be made in response to an appeal at stage one, and a further four weeks at stage two if initiated.
-There is no guarantee that individual cases will be resolved prior to any resit coursework deadline, resit examinations or award ceremonies and the original decision of the examining board will remain valid, unless it is subsequently revised by an Appeals Panel.
+It could take up to six weeks for a decision to be made in response to an appeal at stage one, and a further six weeks at stage two if initiated.
+There is no guarantee that individual cases will be resolved prior to any resit coursework deadline, resit examinations or award ceremonies.
+The original decision of the examining board will remain valid, unless it is subsequently revised following the outcome from a successful academic appeal.

 I have an appeal pending but am meant to be attending a graduation ceremony.
 Should I still go?